Terrorism, Risk and Security Studies Professional Master’s Program

 The International CyberCrime Research Centre (ICCRC) was established to contribute to this goal.
 The ICCRC opened at the Surrey Campus of Simon Fraser University in the summer of 2008 with significant core funding provided by the Government of British Columbia.

 The ICCRC aims to promote education and conduct research in cybercrime prevention, detection, and response, in collaboration with the public and private sectors at the regional, national, and international levels.

-Scrivens, R., & Perry, B. (Forthcoming, 2017).
+Scrivens, R., & Perry, B. (2017).
 Resisting the Right: Countering Right-Wing Extremism in Canada.
 Canadian Journal of Criminology and Criminal Justice.

 Macnair, L., & Frank, R. (2017).
 Voices Against Extremism: A Case Study of a Community-Based CVE Counter-Narrative Campaign.
 Journal for Deradicalization, 10, 23-50.